Emil-Stampfly-He/arcaea_hit_sound/README.md

 # Arcaea Hit Sound Generator
-A mini sound generator that parse `.aff` file
+A mini sound generator that parses `.aff` file.

 > **Credit to: [penguin-71630](https://penguin-71630.github.io/about/)**